 Over time my interests began to change.
 I became bored with the prospect of performing the same doggone works 60 times a year.
 I mean, how many Rachmaninoff Concertos and Chopin nocturnes can you handle throughout the year, until you are ready to puke?

-Today, I try to keep my schedule down to an absolute minimum, and am actively engaging in more creative pursuits, such as promoting the works of stellar unknown composers, composing, and improvising.
-On this website, I will post any interesting discoveries in the world of piano music I come across including rare composers, compositions and share more details of my story as they happen in real-time.
+Today, I try to actively engage in more creative pursuits, such as promoting the works of stellar, rarely-performed composers, composing, improvising and outreach.
+On this website and my personal blog – bagatellen, I will post any interesting discoveries in the world of piano music I come across including rare composers, compositions and share more details of my story as they happen in real-time.

 They sat them down upon the yellow sand,